Yet despite recent interest rate rises, high inflation continues to create economic uncertainty.

 Inflation is the increase in the price of something over time.
 For example, you may have noticed your weekly shop has gone up and it costs you more to fill your car.

-In the 12 months to July 2023, inflation rose by 6.4%1.
-That means something that cost £1 a year earlier may now cost you £1.06 or more.
+In the 12 months to January 2024, inflation rose by 4.2% according to the Office for National Statistics.
+That means something that cost £1 a year earlier may now cost you £1.04 or more.
 When you add it up, it amounts to a significant rise in everyday living costs.

-The rise in inflation has been driven by a number of things – from increased demand for goods and services as coronavirus restrictions were lifted, to global events contributing to supply issues and the higher price of oil and gas.
+The rise in inflation has been driven by a number of things – from increased demand for goods and services to global events contributing to supply issues and the higher price of oil and gas.

 Since 2022, interest rates have been rising on savings accounts.
 However, inflation remains relatively high.
 This means your savings are still at risk of losing value in ‘real’ terms as you’ll be able to buy less with your money.